e-bolton1/Pet-Classification/README.md

 2. Repeat steps 3 and 4 but uploading the `"average"` cat and dog images from `"train_images"` as the train images.

-## Conclusion

-Congratulations!
-You have successfully trained your own AI model, to classify pneumonia in x-ray images of lungs using Teachable Machine.